 This applies even if they are not currently disabled.
 This also applies to employees who are not themselves disabled, but who their employers falsely perceive them as being disabled.

 Conduct That May Constitute Disability Discrimination

-Some forms of disability discrimination are more obvious than others, but there are common factors that you may recognize.
+Some forms of California disability discrimination are more obvious than others, but there are common factors that you may recognize.

-- Refuse to hire a job applicant;
+- Refuse to hire a job applicant

-- Terminate a worker;
+- Terminate a worker

-- Pay an employee less than other workers who perform the same job tasks;
+- Pay an employee less than other workers who perform the same job tasks

-- Restrict other terms, benefits, or conditions of employment.
+- Restrict other terms, benefits, or conditions of employment

 - If a medical condition prevents a person from driving, it is not unlawful discrimination for a trucking company to decline to hire him or her as a driver

 - If a disabled worker is denied a promotion because he or she was not the most qualified candidate

 - If a disabled employee is offered a reasonable accommodation which would enable them to perform the essential functions of their job, but the employee refuses because he or she prefers some other accommodation instead

 The Duty to Accommodate